iamHrithikRaj/gip/README.md

 ### 2. Safe Conflict Resolution

-Traditional git markers offer no semantic context, making it impossible for LLMs to reliably resolve logical conflicts.
-Gip solves this by injecting **contracts** and **breaking changes** directly into the markers, providing the explicit ground truth agents need for safe, autonomous resolution.
+While Git perfectly captures *textual* conflicts, it doesn't capture the *intent* required for safe resolution.
+LLMs are forced to guess, often leading to subtle bugs.
+Gip bridges this gap by injecting **contracts** and **breaking changes** directly into the markers, providing the explicit ground truth agents need for safe, autonomous resolution.

 **Scenario:**
 *   **HEAD**: Adds a new parameter to `processPayment` (Breaking Change).